To discern means “to perceive or recognize the difference.”

 This comes from the indwelling of the Holy Spirit, as described by John in AD 90.

 As for you, the anointing you received from him remains in you, and you do not need anyone to teach you.
 But as his anointing teaches you about all things and as that anointing is real, not counterfeit—just as it has taught you, remain in him.1 John 2:27 (NIV)

-We have perhaps all had the experience of listening to someone teach in which something felt wrong, but we were not sure what it was.
-This could have been the Holy Spirit within us alerting us to some false doctrine or to the presence of evil spirits.
+We have perhaps all had the experience of listening to someone teach something that felt wrong, but we were not sure what it was.
+This could have been the Holy Spirit within us alerting us to some false doctrine or the presence of evil spirits.

 Discernment is Real

-Discernment is not all supernatural: It also includes reasoned observation, a process which may be guided by the Holy Spirit.
+Discernment is not all supernatural; it also includes reasoned observation, a process that may be guided by the Holy Spirit.
 For this process to work, there are certain preconditions that must be met.

-These are basically the same as those given in Chapter 4 about receiving guidance, and may be summarized as follows:
+These are the same as those given in Chapter 4 about receiving guidance and may be summarized as follows: